-Here are 4 strategies for attracting the millennials who will best complement your company culture, and how they can in turn help you pivot your company toward a more profitable future.
+Here are 4 strategies for attracting the right people who will best complement your company culture.
+And how they can, in turn, help you pivot your company toward a more profitable future.

 1. Be Mobile & Social Media Friendly

-Also, with 66.7% of job seekers looking for work via social media, utilize sites such as Facebook and LinkedIn to advertise your open positions.
+Also, with 66.7% of job seekers looking for work via social media.
+They utilize sites such as Facebook and LinkedIn to advertise your open positions.

 2. Help Baby Boomers & Millennials Work Together